nataliastanko/KubernetesComplexFibonacci/README.md

 ClusterIP is a subtype of Service object.
 Restrictive type of networking.
-Allows any other object in our cluster to access the object that the ClustrIP ponts at.
+Allows any other object in our cluster to access the object that the ClusterIP points at.
 But nobody else from the outside world (e.g. web browser) can access it.
 It does not allow traffic from the outside world.
-Exposes a pod or a set of pods to other ojects in the cluster
+Exposes a pod or a set of pods to other objects in the cluster

 #### Configure client